-The item segment specifies the type and nature of expenditure incurred.
 The item segment relates to elements stemming from the Statement of Financial Performance and the Statement of Financial Position.
 For mSCOA purposes these comprise of 4 sub-categories i.e. Revenue, Expenditure; Gains and Losses and Assets, Liabilities and Net Assets.